 Gemma has a particular interest in international claims and has been instructed on both accidents abroad and accidents in the UK involving international parties and is asked to advise on cases in Jersey.

 Gemma is adept at handling sensitive procedural and factual matters.
-She appeared for a high street retailer defending a product liability claim against a Claimant who had a general civil restraint order issued by the Royal Courts of Justice.
-Gemma has also advised the Secretary of State for Justice on cases including a discrimination claim by a transgender prisoner and on an historical sexual abuse claim with an international dimension.
+She has advised the Secretary of State for Justice on cases including a discrimination claim by a transgender prisoner and an historical sexual abuse claim with an international dimension.
+Gemma also appeared for a high street retailer defending a product liability claim against a Claimant who had a general civil restraint order issued by the Royal Courts of Justice to stop them from bringing certain cases to court.

 Examples of recent cases include: